GetStream/stream-cli/docs/stream-cli_chat_revoke-all-tokens.md

 ### Options

 ```
   -b, --before int   [optional] The epoch timestamp before which tokens should be revoked.
-Defaults to now. (default 1648998269)
+Defaults to now.
   -h, --help         help for revoke-all-tokens
 ```